middyjs/middy/docs/middlewares.md

 ### Options

-- `logger` (defaults to `console.error`) - a logging function that is invoked with the current error as argument.
+- `logger` (defaults to `console.error`) - a logging function that is invoked with the current error as an argument.
 You can pass `false` if you don't want the logging to happen.

 ### Sample usage